VaradiTamas/sfa-ios/README.md

   - Swinject

 ### Project status
-The 1st phase of the project is completed in which the objective was to:
+The **Phase 1** of the project is completed in which the objective was to:
   - find a communcation protocol which is both available in mobiles, uses low energy and have a good range
   - develop a mobile application that can send to and receive information from several microcontrollers